Global universal approximation with Brownian signatures: Global approximation with rough path signatures

 \begin{remark} The signature of a (rough) path determines the path only up to so-called tree-like equivalence; see \cite{Hambly2010,Boedihardjo2016}.
 By augmenting the path with time in the $0$-th coordinate, the signature of the resulting time-extended (rough) path uniquely determines the original path up to translation.
 This property is essential for applying a Stone--Weierstrass theorem in order to obtain universal approximation results for linear functionals on signatures.
 Although adding time is a natural and commonly used choice, this uniqueness feature can be achieved by extending a (rough) path with any strictly monotone one-dimensional path. \end{remark}

 \begin{remark} We emphasize that, in contrast to \cite{Cuchiero2024}, we do not work with the space of weakly geometric $\alpha$-H{\"o}lder rough paths, but rather with the space of geometric $\alpha$-H{\"o}lder rough paths.
-The reason is that the latter forms a Polish space.
-Consequently, a geometric $\alpha$-H{\"o}lder rough path $\bX$ can be regarded as a $C^{0,\alpha}([0,T]; G^{\lfloor 1/\alpha \rfloor}(\mathbb{R}^d))$-valued random variable, and its law $\mu_{\bX}$ is then a Borel measure on the corresponding Borel $\sigma$-algebra; see \cite[Appendix~A1]{Friz2010}. \end{remark}
+The reason is that the latter, when equipped with its natural $\alpha$-H{\"o}lder rough path topology, forms a Polish space.
+Consequently, a geometric $\alpha$-H{\"o}lder rough path $\bX$ can be regarded as a $C^{0,\alpha}([0,T]; G^{\lfloor 1/\alpha \rfloor}(\R^d))$-valued random variable, and its law $\mu_{\bX}$ is then a Borel measure on the corresponding Borel $\sigma$-algebra; see \cite[Appendix~A1]{Friz2010}.
+In the weighted approximation results below, we shall use the weaker topology induced by $d_{cc,\alpha^\prime}$, where $0<\alpha^\prime<\alpha$.
+Since the embedding from the $\alpha$-H{\"o}lder space to the $\alpha^\prime$-H{\"o}lder space is continuous, every $d_{cc,\alpha^\prime}$-Borel set is also Borel with respect to the natural $\alpha$-H{\"o}lder topology.
+Thus the law of a geometric $\alpha$-H{\"o}lder rough path, initially defined on the natural Polish Borel space, also defines a Borel probability measure on the measurable space generated by the weaker $\alpha^\prime$-H{\"o}lder topology. \end{remark}

-To derive $L^p$-type universal approximation theorems for linear functionals acting on signatures of time-extended rough paths, we rely on a slight modification of the universal approximation result for weighted spaces established in \cite[Theorem~5.4]{Cuchiero2024}.
+To derive $L^p$-universal approximation theorems for linear functionals acting on signatures of time-extended rough paths, we rely on a slight modification of the universal approximation result for weighted spaces established in \cite[Theorem~5.4]{Cuchiero2024}.

 \begin{proposition}[Universal approximation theorem on $\mathcal B_\psi(\widehat{C}_{d,T}^\alpha)$] Let $\psi$ be the weight function given in \eqref{eq: weight function}.
 Then, the linear span of the set